 It Isn't a Common Allergy but it does Happen

 Metals are not something which our body usually needs but copper is one of the few metals which our body does require to maintain optimum health.

 Like all the other little components that come together to give our life balance, our key to good health lies in never having too much, or too little of this essential metal within us.

 Copper is an essential element for human immune system health, but as with most substances which we ingest, things can go wrong, and cause an allergy to occur.
 Copper allergies are not common but they do occur.

 When copper is ingested it travels mainly through the blood.
-Copper is absorbed within the gut, then transported from there to the liver where it is released into bile, from which it can be excreted from the body.
+It is absorbed within the gut then transported from there to the liver where it is released into bile.
+From there it can be excreted from the body.
 While in the body copper plays a key role in the absorption of nutrients and electron transference.

-Copper settles in the liver so the liver will be affected, and as the toxic effect increases, the overabundance of copper will move into other key organs within the body.
+The metal settles in the liver and as the toxic effect increases the overabundance of copper will move into other key organs within the body.
 Disability and eventually death can occur.
 Thirty grams of copper sulfate is sufficient to be a potentially lethal dose in humans.